 Concentração Motard de Faro 20th-23rd July.
 Each year some 30,000 bikers travel from across the world to celebrate all things biker during this event.
 Expect rock concerts, custom bike competitions and parades during this rowdy festival that takes place on the beach.
 With the large numbers of people visiting it’s recommended to book accommodation well in advance during these dates.

 Festival F 4th-6th September.
-2020 will be it’s 7th edition.
-In 2019 it had a record breaking 50,000 visitors during the weekend.
+Unfortunately 2020 was cancelled, and 2021 was a much more subdued affair.
+In 2019, it had a record breaking 50,000 visitors during the weekend.
 Expect big things, music, regional artists in this celebration of Faro and its history.

 Car Rental in Faro